Get your backpack on and head out on a hike!

 Close to Imatra

-- Directly in the centre next to Kruununpuisto Park at the Imatran Valtionhotelli hotel, you’ll find the starting point to the 1 km Muinaisuoma nature and cultural path as well as to the approximately 3 km Mellonlahti nature link.
+- Directly in the centre next to Kruununpuisto Park, you’ll find the starting point to the 1 km Muinaisuoma nature and cultural path as well as to the approximately 3 km Mellonlahti nature link.

 - Lammassaari Island shore path in the vicinity of Imatran Kylpylä Spa is a route extending three kilometres: alongside a lean-to for a snack break is available.
 Also the 1,200 km long historical Salpa Line that was constructed at the end of the Winter War is an interesting place to visit; a guide will tell you the most interesting stories.